-Please attempt all questions (except in the "Coding" section, where you should do one of the tasks).
+Attempt all questions.
 Write down your answers, and note how you reached them, before looking at the answer key and the suggested resources.

 Units and Orders of Magnitude

 Population health sciences can involve very large numbers (and very small probabilities).
 It can involve comparing data across multiple datasets, which might not be displaying numbers in the same way, or even using the same units.